Kifissia: Roman era

-Medieval period
+Medieval Era (335–1456)

-The history of Kifisia during the medieval period is obscure, but the remains of a monastery church dedicated to the Virgin of the Swallow (Panagia Chelidonas) is associated with a story about a battle fought there between local people and unspecified "invaders".
-This chapel is a rare example of a monastery church originally provided with a fireplace, for the chimney remains.
+Historical information about medieval Kifisia remains sparse and anecdotal in nature, following Athens into at best provincial importance during the Byzantine period.
+The remains of a church from the period, dedicated to the Holy Virgin of the Swallow (Panayia Chelidonou) is associated with a folk tale about a battle fought there between local people and unspecified "invaders".
+This chapel is a rare example of a monastery church provided with a fireplace.